 - 1. CHANGEOVER\ACTIVE a flag which indicates the occurrence of a changeover. - 2.
 CYCLING\CHANGEOVER a flag which indicates whether the change of primary is the first changeover to this destination address during an active changeover.
-This flag helps determine changeovers cycling through destination address space. - 3. next\tsn\at\change the next TSN to be used by the sender, at the moment of changeover. - 4. cacc\saw\newack a temporary flag, used during SACK processing to estimate the causative TSN(s)'s group.
+This flag is used to determine changeovers cycling through destination address space. - 3. next\tsn\at\change the next TSN to be used by the sender, at the moment of changeover. - 4. cacc\saw\newack a temporary flag, which is used during the processing of a SACK to estimate the causative TSN(s)'s group.